AI-Hypercomputer/xpk/README.md

 To use the GCS FUSE with XPK you need to create a [Storage Bucket](https://console.cloud.google.com/storage/).

-Once it's ready you can use `xpk storage attach` with `--type=gcsfuse` command to attach to FUSE storage instance:
+Once it's ready you can use `xpk storage attach` with `--type=gcsfuse` command to attach a FUSE storage instance to your cluster:

 ```shell
 python3 xpk.py storage attach test-fuse-storage --type=gcsfuse \